 I didn’t realize HOW pricey it was though, until we ventured on the Whole30 and had to buy 31 ½ pounds of meat every week… MINIMUM.

 Although we finished the Whole30 some time ago, we did enjoy many aspects of the elimination diet.
-Since then, I’ve been focused on non-meat sources of high protein foods that are cheap and healthy so we still get amazing nutrition, but can build our savings account back up too!
+Since then, I’ve been focused on non-meat sources of cheap foods with protein so we still get amazing nutrition but can build our savings account back up too!

-The price of eggs will vary a lot, depending on a few factors… how many hours of daylight there currently is, whether they’re brown or white (which has NOTHING to do with the nutrition of the egg, by the way) quality of egg you choose (i.e. grain-fed / cage-free / free-range / non-GMO / organic)…
+The price of eggs will vary a lot, depending on a few factors… how many hours of daylight there currently is, whether they’re brown or white (which has NOTHING to do with the nutrition of the egg, by the way) the quality of egg you choose (i.e. grain-fed / cage-free / free-range / non-GMO / organic), if there’s an egg shortage because of disease …

 I’ve seen eggs for as cheap as 69¢ per dozen at ALDI and upwards of $5.99 per dozen at Sprouts.

-Personally, the nutritional difference from the average white egg to the “certified this and that” brown egg doesn’t justify the cost (or taste), so unless I’m buying from my friend who owns chickens, I choose the cheapest eggs I can find.
+Personally, the nutritional difference between the average white egg and the “certified this and that” brown egg doesn’t usually justify the cost (or taste), so unless I’m buying from my friend who owns chickens, I choose the cheapest eggs I can find.

-One large egg (about 50g) will cost 6¢ and yield 6g of protein.
+One large egg (about 50g) costs as low as 6¢ and yields 6g of protein.

-Several years ago I spent several months building a price book and compared the price of different cheeses at different stores.
+Several years ago, I spent several months building a price book and compared the prices of different cheeses at different stores.

-One ounce of cheddar cheese will cost 15¢ and yield 7g of protein.
+One ounce of cheddar cheese costs as low as 15¢ and yields 7g of protein.

 I make beans in the Instant Pot (I like this one) and they’re ready in less than an hour without any soaking.
 You can make beans in the slow cooker too (here’s the one I use); it just takes a little longer.

 When I’m done, I portion 1 ½ cups into freezer-safe containers (without any liquid) and freeze for later.
-Then when the kids ask for black bean brownies or pumpkin swirl brownies or white bean blondies or cookie dough hummus (or snickerdoodle hummus or chocolate hummus or even cake batter hummus), or I’m making refried beans for a taco party, all I have to do is pull out what I need and let them thaw!
+Then when the kids ask for Black Beans Brownies or Pumpkin Swirl Brownies or White Bean Blondies or Cookie Dough Hummus (or Snickerdoodle Hummus), or I’m making Refried Beans for taco night, all I have to do is pull out what I need and let them thaw!

-Of all my calculations, I’ve found pinto beans to be the most affordable.
-Costco has a 25 pound bag for as low as 58¢ per pound.
+Of all my calculations, I’ve found pinto beans to be the most affordable plant based protein.
+Costco has a 25-pound bag for as low as 58¢ per pound.
+That’s definitely one of the cheapest protein foods!

-One ounce of pinto beans will cost 2¢ and yield 5.2g of protein.
+One ounce of pinto beans costs as low as 2¢ and yields 5.2g of protein.

 (One serving is usually ¼ cup, which would cost 4¢ and yield 10.4g protein)

-Greek yogurt – whether you make it yourself or buy it from the store – is pretty much the same thing as regular yogurt except it’s much thicker.
-The clear liquid in yogurt is called whey (by the way, here’s 36 things to make with it) and in Greek yogurt, the amount of whey is significantly less giving you a greater concentration of cultured yogurt per serving.
+Plain Greek yogurt – whether you make it yourself or buy it from the store – is pretty much the same thing as regular yogurt except it’s much thicker.
+The clear liquid in yogurt is called whey (by the way, here are 45+ things to make with it) and in Greek yogurt, the amount of whey is significantly less, giving you a greater concentration of cultured yogurt per serving.

-That’s why Greek yogurt is a GREAT high protein food, where plain yogurt would just be so-so.
+That’s why Greek yogurt is a GREAT low cost protein, whereas plain yogurt would just be so-so.

-Once again Costco wins for the best price at just 9¢ per ounce, and this will yield 1.25g of protein.
+Once again Costco wins for the best price at just 9¢ per ounce, and this yields 1.25g of protein.

 (One serving of Greek yogurt is usually ½ cup, which would cost 36¢ and yield 5g of protein.)